Rudnik2/meanStackApplication/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Implemented functionalities

+The application was developed using technologies described by MEAN.
+The functionalities included in the project are:

+Login, registration, authorization, and authentication Ability to add goals and tasks
+Implemented calendar, which makes it easier to manage previously saved tasks Adding a photo to your profile
+Following other application users
+Weekly/monthly summaries of completed tasks
+User authorization through email confirmation
+Ability to change password when the previous one is forgotten.